bbehnke/notes/README.md

 # Install and use
 Node and npm are required to install and run this project.

-1. Clone or fork this repositiory.
+1. Open terminal and navigate to where you want the project to reside.
+2. Clone the repo by running 'git clone https://github.com/bbehnke/notes.git'.
+3. Navigate to the new folder 'notes' that was just cloned.
-2. Run 'npm install'.
+3. Run 'npm install'.
-3. Run 'npm start'.
+4. Run 'npm start'.

-Once webpack dev server is started it will open your default browser and load the application.
+Once the webpack dev server has started it will open your default browser and load the application.